Ending documentation¶

 - How can the user understand how to run your program and what it does?

-Learning objectives of 'Documentation'
+Learning outcomes of 'Documentation'

 learners

-- I can make citation info
+- can make citation info

 Content